Picking a Major? 30 Questions to Ask Yourself First

 - How would your parents, friends and professors react if you declared this major?

 Make no mistake, the major you select will have a big impact on the rest of your life.
 But that doesn’t mean it’s the number one thing hiring managers will look at.
-If your dream job changes as you go through college, there’s a good chance you’ll still be able to get it — you’ll just have to have the experience (via internships) to back it up.
+If your dream job changes as you go through college, (take our career planning quiz to see if your dream job is in insurance or risk management), there’s a good chance you’ll still be able to get it — you’ll just have to have the experience (via internships) to back it up.

 For more on this idea, take a look at this TEDx Talk about “Why Your Major Will Never Matter” from a recent TEDx event at Florida State University.